Customizing the Clubs

 -

-DON'T try to cure a slice with a small grip, unless you're sure
+DON'T try to cure a slice with a small grip,

 the grip was too big to begin with.